-Capstone certificates allow students with a bachelor’s degree to obtain additional professional skills and certification.
-Designed for nontraditional students and working professionals, capstone certificates reflect a focused collection of graduate-level courses approved by the Graduate School.
-Capstone certificate programs do not lead to the conferral of a degree, but do appear on a student’s UW–Madison transcript.
-Programs offering capstone certificates monitor all application, academic, and satisfactory progress requirements.
+Capstone certificates allow individuals with a bachelor’s degree to obtain additional professional skills and certification.
+Capstones do not lead to the conferral of a degree, but do appear on a student’s UW–Madison transcript.

-Capstone certificate students fall under the campus category of University Special students as these students are not in degree status.
-Adult Career and Special Student Services (ACSSS) is the admitting and academic dean's office for all University Special students.
-The academic dean is responsible for issues related to student enrollment and the student's official record, including credit limits, eligibility to continue, disciplinary holds, and withdrawal approval.
+Capstone certificate students are admitted as University Special students through Adult Career and Special Student Services (ACSSS).
+ACSSS as the academic dean is responsible for issues related to student enrollment and the student's official record.

-The ACSSS dean and student services coordinator work closely with each department's capstone certificate coordinator at each step of the process: advising, admissions, enrollment eligibility, and program completion.
-Eligibility rules for University Special students apply, including a minimum 2.0 GPA and good academic standing.
-Each specific capstone certificate has additional criteria for program eligibility, final admission, and progress.
-Capstone certificates typically follow rules of the Graduate School for tuition, credit limits, and grading (including no Pass/Fail option).
+An ACSSS student services coordinator works with each department's capstone certificate coordinator on advising, admissions, enrollment eligibility, and program completion.
+Capstone certificates typically follow rules of the Graduate School for tuition, credit limits, and grading.